 Villefranche-sur-Mer is a popular French Riviera resort located in between the city of Nice and Monaco.
+Our tourist information guide to visiting Villefranche, South France, identifies what to do and see in the resort during 2018.
 The deep bay off Villefranche was exploited by the French and American navies for many years and is now a popular mooring point for cruise liners.
 The population of the town is around 6,000, but this more than doubles during the summer season.
 The old town and the bay of Villefranche-sur-mer have been used as the setting for many famous films, including Hitchcock’s To Catch a Thief, Never Say Never Again with Sean Connery, The Jewel of the Nile with Michael Douglas and Dirty Rotten Scoundrels with Steve Martin.
 Villefranche-Sur-Mer was also used by the Rolling Stones during their recording of their 1972 album Exile on Main St.

 Villefranche tourist information: History

 Villefranche is an ancient settlement, with remains being found dating back to prehistoric times.
 The Greeks and later the Romans used the natural harbour as a stop-over en route to the Greek settlements around the Western Mediterranean.
 During the Middle Ages Villefranche and the County of Nice were fought over almost constantly.
 Over the next few centuries Villfranche passed into the hands of empires from Naples, Turkey, Sardinia, Savoy, as well as the French.
 In 1793, the French occupied Villefranche and Nice and they remained part of the Napoleonic Empire until 1814.
 It was returned to the Kingdom of Sardinia by the Congress of Vienna, but then in 1860, Villefranche was given back to France.